marrip/wgs_std_viper/README.md

 ## :speech_balloon: Introduction

 This snakemake workflow produces `.bam` files from Illumina NGS `.fastq` files.
+It is designed to align WGS data from paired end sequencing runs.
 In addition, a coverage analysis is performed and several alignment statistics are generated.
 The pipeline can be run as is or may be included in another workflow.